Rahulkhinchi03/kong-examples/README.md

 - Test your APIs in a fast and easy way
 - And much more

+### Terminology
+- `plugin`: a plugin executing actions inside Kong before or after a request has been proxied to the upstream API.
+- `Service`: the Kong entity representing an external upstream API or microservice.
+- `Route`: The Kong entity represents a way to map downstream requests to upstream services.
+- `Consumer`: the Kong entity representing a developer or machine using the API.
+When using Kong, a Consumer only communicates with Kong which proxies every call to the said upstream API.
+- `Credential`: a unique string associated with a Consumer, also referred to as an API key. upstream service: this refers to your own API/service sitting behind Kong, to which client requests are forwarded.
+- `API`: a legacy entity representing your upstream services.
+Deprecated in favor of Services since CE 0.13.0 and EE 0.32.

-## Installation on macOS Using Docker
+# Installation on macOS Using Docker

 ### Prerequisites
 - Docker Desktop installed on your Mac
 - Git installed
-- A Treblle account with API key and Project ID
+- A Treblle account with an API key and Project ID

 ### Step 1: Clone the Repository
 ```bash